Loveade

 "Loveade" is a song recorded by South Korean girl group Viviz for their second extended play Summer Vibe.
 It was released as the EP's lead single by BPM Entertainment on July 6, 2022.

 Background and release

 On June 23, 2022, BPM Entertainment announced Viviz would be releasing their second extended play titled Summer Vibe on July 6.
 Three days later, the track listing was released with "Loveade" announced as the lead single.
 The music video teaser was released on July 4 and 5.

 Composition

 "Loveade" was written, composed, and arranged by Deez (Soultriii & Amplified) and Saay (Soultriii) alongside Hwang Yu-bin for the lyrics.
 It was described as dance-pop song with "funky and retro vibe" with lyrics that "compares the love of two people to a refreshing ade".
 "Loveade" was composed in the key of C-sharp major with a tempo of 114 beats per minute.

 Commercial performance

 "Loveade" debuted at number 191 on South Korea's Circle Digital Chart in the chart issue dated July 10–16, 2022.
-On its component charts, the song debuted at number 18 on the Circle Download Chart, and number 113 on the Circle BGM Chart in the chart issue dated July 3–9, 2022.